corpandrew/data-structures-algorithms-ts/README.md

   platforms like LeetCode, HackerRank, etc., that utilize these concepts.
 * **Focus on Fundamentals:**  Solid understanding of these fundamental data structures and algorithms is crucial for most software engineering interviews, especially at the mid-senior level.
+* **Prioritize Balanced BSTs and Tries Based on Your Goals:** Focus on Balanced BSTs (AVL or Red-Black) within the " Trees" Day.
+Consider Tries in Day 6 if you have time and if they are relevant to your target roles.
+If time is limited, prioritize Balanced BSTs as they are generally more broadly applicable in interviews.